Covid-19: India records 42,909 new infections in 24 hours, UP relaxes night curfew for Janmashtami

 - Eighteen residents of a children’s home in Mumbai’s Mankhurd area have tested positive for Covid-19, reported The Indian Express.
 The children who have contracted the infection have been shifted to a Covid-19 care centre in Navi Mumbai’s Vashi locality.
 The city’s civic body, Brihanmumbai Municipal Corporation, said that all the children are in a stable condition.

-- Uttar Pradesh has allowed an ease on restrictions in the existing night curfew rules across the state on Monday and Tuesday due to the Janmashtami festival, according to a report by Hindustan Times sister publication, Live Hindustan.
+- Uttar Pradesh has eased restrictions in the existing night curfew rules across the state on Monday and Tuesday due to the Janmashtami festival, according to a report by Live Hindustan.
+The state’s additional chief secretary (home), Awanish Awasthy, said Janmashtami programmes will be exempted from rules on attendance limit and night curfew.
+As per the rules, the night curfew is in place from 10 pm to 6 am.

+- The Maharashtra government is planning to fully vaccinate all teaching and non-teaching staff in schools by September 5, PTI quoted state Health Minister Rajesh Tope as saying.
+The minister said this would be the first step towards reopening of schools.

+- The Covid-19 vaccination drive was not conducted in Gujarat on Sunday, and will also be suspended on Monday on account of festivals, PTI quoted a press release by the state government.

 Global updates